Success

 “Paul had been shipwrecked, whipped, beaten, stoned, and imprisoned.
 Throughout everything, his faith enabled him to maintain perspective.
 He realized that as long as he was doing what he was supposed to do, his being labeled success or failure by others really didn’t matter.”
 (John Maxwell)

 “From an earthly perspective, Paul was not very successful…neither was Christ Himself.
 Success according to worldly standards and real success do not always look the same.”
-(Life Application Study Bible 2 Corinthians 4:8-12, Sacramental Living Blog)
+(Life Application Study Bible 2 Corinthians 4:8-12, Sacramental Living Ministries)

 “Interestingly, the Bible says little about success, but a lot about the heart, the place where true success originates…Only with the acquisition of the Holy Spirit and the gaining of a humble and contrite heart will our lives on this earth have been successful.”
 (Charles Swindoll, Abbot Tryphon)

 “We need to be careful how we judge success in our lives and not see it strictly through worldly lenses.
 If we are experiencing prosperity, we can slip into thinking ourselves successful but we need to take inventory of our hearts and make sure we are still living according to how Christ calls us to live.
 If we are experiencing failure, we need to remember that we don’t always see the whole picture, or the big picture, and continue to be prayerful to discern how God may be working within what we think is our failure.”
-(Sacramental Living Blog)
+(Sacramental Living Ministries)

 “Success is more than just power or not violating the rights of others; it is the privilege of contributing to the betterment of others.”
 (John Maxwell)